MJ7898/E-Portfolio-SonarQube/README.md

 # 4 follow the instruction of sonarcloud

 In the following picture you can see how to make the analyzation running.

 ![Log-in](Images/Screenshot5.png)

+Now you generate an Token to identify your repository of analyzation.

 ![Log-in](Images/Screenshot7.png)

+After that you have to guess which components your project have. (programming language, or build type)

 ![Log-in](Images/Screenshot8.png)
+Go to your IDE.
+Then you need to add the plugin line to your global gradle, if you use gradle.
+With maven just use the other option.

+After that, run the other lines on the terminal in your IDE, go back to the website of sonarcloud.
+That's it.

 # 5. Finally
-You can see how your code quality is and can change some things you have to change.
+Nom you can see how your code quality is and can change some things you have to change.